Onterio McCalebb: Professional career

-2013 NFL Combine

 Cincinnati Bengals

-Briefly after the 2013 NFL Draft, McCalebb was signed as an undrafted free agent by the Cincinnati Bengals on April 27, 2013.
+Briefly after the 2013 NFL draft, McCalebb was signed as an undrafted free agent by the Cincinnati Bengals on April 27, 2013.
 After being signed by the Bengals, McCalebb switched positions to cornerback.
 Special teams coach Darrin Simmons said that the Bengals will try to use him as a gunner and return man on special teams.
 In two seasons with the Bengals he only appeared in one game.
 On September 6, 2015, the Bengals and McCalebb agreed to an injury settlement allowing for his release from the team.

 Ottawa RedBlacks

 On March 3, 2016, McCalebb signed a contract with the Ottawa Redblacks of the Canadian Football League.
 RedBlacks GM Marcel Desjardins said that the team plans to get McCalebb in competition as a kick and punt return specialist, and possibly integrate him into the offense in certain packages.
 He was released by the team on April 27, 2016.